raleel/mythras-srd/0002_Characters.md

 ### Damage Modifier

-Larger and stronger characters and creatures may gain additional damage in certain situations; conversely, weakerweaker, and smaller characters may reduce the damage they can inflict.
+Larger and stronger characters and creatures may gain additional damage in certain situations; conversely, weaker and smaller characters may reduce the damage they can inflict.
 The Damage ModifierIt is generally used in combat situations but can also be used when attempting to break objects.
 The Damage Modifier is an extra die roll which is either added to, or subtracted from, the damage inflicted by the weapon or tool.
 If a negative Damage Modifier takes a weapon's damage to zero or below, then no damage at all has been inflicted.

 Add together STR and SIZ and consult the Damage Modifier table, below.